zmsy/zmsy.github.io/content/purpose.md

 - Visualized - Custom visualizations that I've programmed in D3 or other web viz frameworks.

-- Tinker Me Baby - Miscellaneous projects that I take on because I find them interesting and post the results of them onto the internet.
+- Tinkerer - Miscellaneous projects that I take on because I find them interesting and post the results of them onto the internet.
     - Proxmox and home virtualization
     - Pi-Hole
     - Recalbox
-    -